18F/handbook/docs/03-policies/prodev.md

 CivicActions supports and encourages the Professional Development (prodev) of each team member by providing an annual budget of $1,200 per person to be used for prodev-related expenses.

-In addition to the $1,200 annual budget, each team member is encouraged to use a “take what you need” approach to using time for prodev pursuits during business hours.
-If you need guidance on what amount of time is appropriate to spend on prodev in a given year, consult the table below.
+In addition to the $1,200 annual budget, each team member is encouraged to use a “take what you need” approach to using time for prodev pursuits during business hours, within the bounds of any billable hours goals you may have.
+If you need guidance on what amount of time is appropriate to spend on prodev in a given year, consult with your manager or refer to the historical data table below.

 Historical Prodev Hours Spent: